Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

-• The Presentation: Serve the corn in a wide, pre-warmed Gracious Linen ceramic bowl to maintain thermal integrity.
+• The Presentation: Serve the corn in a wide, pre-warmed Gracious Linen ceramic bowl to keep it piping hot.
 Garnish with a final, generous crumble of cotija cheese and fresh cilantro just before the bowl reaches the center of the table.